HackedByChinese/ng2-idle-keepalive/README.md

   });
 ```

 In `src/about/components/about.ts`, we see how you can interact with the `Keepalive` instance we created, to do things like stopping and starting pinging.
-You'll note that our subscription to `onPing` occurs in addition to the subscription we created when we configured the service in `AppCmp` above.
+You'll note that our subscription to `onPing` occurs in addition to the subscription we created when we configured the service in `AppCmp` above. **NOTE**: By default, when `Keepalive` is configured, it will automatically be used by `Idle` and consequently, `Idle` will automatically integrate with `Keepalive`.
+That means that `Idle` will assume responsibility for starting the keepalive when watching for idleness, and stopping it when the user goes idle or times out.
+If you are manually trying to manage `Keepalive` and feel that `Idle`'s default functionality is interferring, simply disable it using `Idle.setKeepaliveEnabled(false);`.

 ```
 import {Component} from 'angular2/core';
 import {CORE_DIRECTIVES} from 'angular2/common';
-import {Keepalive} from 'ng2-keepalive/core';
+import {Keepalive} from 'ng2-idle-keepalive/core';
+import {Idle} from 'ng2-idle/core';

 @Component({
   selector: 'about',